daverick/alella/README.md

 # alella
 Repository for my jupiter notebook
+- [google cloud](google%20cloud) google cloud related collections of notebooks

-- [google cloud with python](google%20cloud%20with%20python) notebooks that call google cloud API with python
+  - [google cloud with python](google%20cloud/google%20cloud%20with%20python) notebooks that call google cloud API with python
-- [google cloud with gcloud](google%20cloud%20with%20gcloud) notebooks that use the CLI to Google Cloud Platform gcloud
+  - [google cloud with gcloud](google%20cloud/google%20cloud%20with%20gcloud) notebooks that use the CLI to Google Cloud Platform gcloud